 The heroine of the series is certainly Hitomi Landsknecht.
 And, like some anime heroes of legend, Hitomi seems to be virtually indestructible.
 Hitomi narrowly escapes being blown up, only to fall off a highway overpass not once, but, twice.
 Then, Hitomi is shot and stabbed and still manages to lead a desperate charge against impossible odds.
 However, Hitomi does have a few notable quirks -- she suffers from severe insomnia and she spends a certain amount of time talking to people from the past who have entered her mind.

 The one song featured in Ice, "Aisareru tu iu koto" is actually quite nice.
-I was lamenting the fact that I would have really liked to see that song as a special feature on the DVD, but, then I found it it as the background music in the art and background entry in the special features menu.
+I was lamenting the fact that I would have really liked to see that song as a special feature on the Sentai version of the DVD, but, then I found the entire four and a half minute music video in the special features on MVD's release.

 My research indicates that the general consensus among anime fans regarding Ice isn't very good, but, I don't share their views.
 Although, Ice does have some noticeable flaws, I actually liked Ice quite a lot.
 Ice, although dark and depressing at times and somewhat lacking in some of its elements, is a series that I find easy to watch and re-watch -- warts and all.
 It does help that Ice is also a very short series.
 The overall tone of the series and some of the adult themes expressed would make Ice somewhat unsuitable for the youngest anime fans.
 I give the series a 4 out of 5.